The following is a list of YA (young adult) books that have LGBTQIA+ characters or themes:

 - Hahn, Rebecca.
 The Shadow Behind the Stars [Topic: Chloe, goddess of fate, learns about love, empathy, and humanity when she meets a woman who survived a terrible ordeal.
 TRIGGER WARNING: themes of war and rape, but described in a level appropriate manner]

 - Lawrence, Caroline.
 The Night Raid [Topic: M/M: Nisus & Euryalus]

 - Lawrence, Caroline.
 Queen of the Silver Arrow [Topic: W/W: Camilla & Acca]

 - Parmar, Shivani.
 Achilles & Patroclus: A Moment of Peace in a Lifetime of War.
 [Topic: M/M: Achilles and Patroclus.
-TRIGGER WARNING: the "F word" is used once in dialogue on p.
+CONTENT WARNING: the "F word" is used once in dialogue on p.
 21; otherwise suitable language for middle / high school audience]

 - Riordan, Rick.
 The Blood of Olympus: Heroes of Olympus #5 [Topic: one of the supporting characters is gay]

 - Riordan, Rick.
 The Sun and The Star.
 [Topic: M/M: A standalone adventure of the gay couple Nico D'Angelo and Will Solace.
 TRIGGER WARNING: this book addresses complex topics like PTSD and trauma in a careful and tactful way.]

 - Riordan, Rick.
 The Trials of Apollo: The Hidden Oracle.
 [Topic: Apollo is pansexual, in love with both Hyacinthus and Daphne; his sister is asexual; his son is gay.
 TRIGGER WARNING: Daphne, typically portrayed as asexual, is portrayed as a heterosexual in this story]